What is Solana and How Does it Work?

 Co-founded by Anatoly Yakovenko and Raj Gokal in 2018, Solana is a high-throughput Layer 1 blockchain that launched in March 2020.

 With high scalability and a rapid block time, it is among Ethereum's most prominent competitors in the field of smart contract blockchains.
-Thus, it features much lower fees than Ethereum's mainnet, with Solana users paying $0.038 of gas fees on average in the last epoch (at the current SOL price of $147.92).
+Thus, it features much lower fees than Ethereum's mainnet, with Solana users paying $0.038 of gas fees on average in the last epoch.

 With its inexpensive fees and near-instantaneous transactions, Solana has focused on promoting blockchain technology's mass adoption.
 The project targets markets like DeFi, GameFi, and NFTs to offer a more user-friendly alternative to Ethereum-based dApps.